Greenbrier, Tennessee

 Greenbrier is a city in Robertson County, Tennessee, United States.
-The population was 6,433 at the 2010 census, and at the 2020 census the population was 6,898.
+The population was 6,898 at the 2020 United States census.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.6 square miles (17.2 km^{2}), of which 6.6 square miles is land and 0.04 square mile (0.45%) is water.
 The city is concentrated along a stretch of U.S. Route 41, southeast of Springfield and northwest of Goodlettsville.
 Greenbrier lies about 23 mi north of Nashville.